 Praha hlavni nadrazi opened in 1871.
 The Art Nouveau station building and station hall were built between 1901 and 1909, and then extended during the communist period.

-Recently the railway station has undergone a major renovation.
+Recently the railway station has undergone major renovation.
 Original features such as the lofty dome, stained glass windows and carved faces of women representing Prague as the 'Mother of Cities' have survived, while new areas have been added.

 Praha hlavni nadrazi is split over many levels and different areas.
-Facilities include 24 hour luggage storage (over the counter and lockers), clothes, book shops, pharmacies and other medical and toiletries vendors, and several fast food outlets.
+Facilities include 24 hour luggage storage (over the counter and lockers), bookshops, pharmacies and other medical and toiletries vendors, and restaurants and fast food outlets.

-There are bureaux de change/currency exchange offices and cashpoints (ATMs).
-Plus, a Public Transport Information Centre.
+There are also bureaux de change / currency exchange offices and cashpoints (ATMs), plus a Public Transport Information Centre.

 Praha hlavni nadrazi has a metro station: Hlavni nadrazi (line C).

 And there is a tram stop nearby: exit the train station, and with the park in front of you turn right and walk down the slope.